matheuristic/plan9port-config/README.md

 ## Fonts

 plan9port comes with the Plan9 bitmap fonts, which are in the `$PLAN9/font` directory.
-When using Plan 9 programs, these are presented at the paths `/lib/font/bit/NAME/RANGE.SIZE.font` where `NAME`, `RANGE` and `SIZE` should match that of some font in `$PLAN9/font/`.
-For example, `$PLAN9/font/lucsans/unicode.10.font` is presented `/lib/font/bit/lucsans/unicode.10.font` for use by Plan 9 programs.
-Generally, either the real filesystem path or the path presented by the Plan 9 system can be used to specify a Plan 9 bitmap font.
+For backwards-compatibility with Plan 9 scripts, plan9port automatically translates paths beginning with `/lib/font/bit` to paths `$PLAN9/font`.
+Font paths typically follow the convention `$PLAN9/font/NAME/RANGE.SIZE.font` or `/lib/font/bit/NAME/RANGE.SIZE.font` where `NAME` is some name for the font, `RANGE` gives an indication of the available characters and `SIZE` is the approximate height of the font in pixels.
+For example, `$PLAN9/font/lucsans/unicode.10.font` or `/lib/font/bit/lucsans/unicode.10.font` is the `lucsans` font for the Unicode character set at a size of around 10 pixels high.
+Generally, either the real filesystem path or backwards-compatible Plan 9 path can be used to specify a Plan 9 bitmap font.
 See `9 man font` for more information.

 Fonts from the host system can also be used via `fontsrv`, which makes those fonts accessible in the Plan 9 format at a given mountpoint